cilcoberlin/wp-class-blogs/class-blogs/readme.txt

 6. The word-count options and information page

 == Changelog ==

+= 0.5.1 =
+* Better handling of pages when using the default permalink structure.
+* Fixed errors with widgets that use categories on the sitewide tags page.

 = 0.5 =
 * Better detection of the page being viewed.